Toronto Wolfpack

-The Toronto Wolfpack are a Canadian professional rugby league club based in Toronto, Ontario, who compete in the North American Rugby League.
+Toronto Wolfpack RLFC is a Canadian professional rugby league club based in Toronto, Ontario.
+The club is the first and only professional rugby league club in North America, and as of 2023 competes in the self sponsored Canada Cup, an invitational league for North American teams organised by Toronto Wolfpack.

 The club originally competed in the British rugby league system but withdrew in the 2020 Super League season due to "overwhelming financial challenges" caused by the COVID-19 pandemic.

-The club is the first North American team to play in the Rugby Football League system, the first fully professional rugby league team in Canada, and the first transatlantic rugby league team.
+The club is the first and only North American team to play in the Rugby Football League system, making it the first transatlantic rugby league team.

 History

 2014–2016: Origins and foundation

-The Rugby Football League first received an application from a Canadian consortium based in Toronto, led by the Chairman of the national governing body Canada Rugby League Eric Perez in 2014 to compete in the United Kingdom's third tier of professional rugby league.
-Perez was denied permission to join the first-tier Super League directly, and instead attempted to build the club up to the point where it can be promoted.
-A press conference was held on 27 April 2016 at which details on the franchise, which began to play in 2017, were revealed.
-The team will be the first professional rugby league team to be based in Canada.
-A group of 10 businessmen, consisting of mostly Canadians and Australian mining millionaire David Argyle, own the club, having paid around $500,000 to be granted admission to the rugby league.
+The Rugby Football League first received an application from a Canadian consortium based in Toronto, led by the chairman of the national governing body Canada Rugby League Eric Perez in 2014 to compete in the United Kingdom's third tier of professional rugby league.
+Perez was denied permission to join the first-tier Super League directly, and instead attempted to build the club up to the point where it could be promoted.
+A press conference was held on 27 April 2016 at which details about the franchise, which began play in 2017, were revealed.
+The team was the first professional rugby league team to be based in Canada.
+A group of 10 businessmen, consisting of mostly Canadians and Australian mining millionaire David Argyle, owned the club, having paid around $500,000 to be granted admission to the rugby league.
 A condition for the team to join the British rugby league system was that they would be responsible for covering travel and accommodation expenses incurred for all visiting teams outside of the first division Super League.

-It was suggested that it was an attractive market as Canada has the largest amount of rugby league followers outside of Australia, France, New Zealand and the United Kingdom.
-The club plans to play in blocks of four home matches, four away matches, and cover all expenses for visiting teams throughout the season.
+It was suggested that Toronto was an attractive market as Canada has the most rugby league followers outside of Australia, France, New Zealand and the United Kingdom.
+The club planned to play in blocks of four home matches, four away matches, and cover all expenses for visiting teams throughout the season.

-The Wolfpack held tryouts in five cities across North America starting 24 September; those were: Philadelphia, Tampa, Kingston, Vancouver, and Toronto itself.
+The Wolfpack held tryouts in five cities across North America starting 24 September: Philadelphia, Tampa, Kingston (Jamaica), Vancouver, and Toronto itself.
 From these tryouts 18 athletes were selected to take part in a tour in England, culminating in a victorious game against an amateur club, the Brighouse Rangers.
 Three players won professional contracts with the Wolfpack Rugby League Team following the tour, with another round of tryouts to be held in Toronto in the following few months for the unsuccessful trialists.

-The Toronto Wolfpack Rugby League Team owns rights to all broadcasts of their matches.
-In Canada, games are broadcast on CBC Live and on Game TV, in the USA games are broadcast on Eleven Sports, and in the UK and Ireland Premier Sports broadcasts through the Sky Network.
+The Toronto Wolfpack Rugby League Team owned the rights to all broadcasts of their matches.
+In Canada, games were broadcast on CBC Live and on Game TV, in the USA games were broadcast on Eleven Sports, and in the UK and Ireland Premier Sports broadcast through the Sky Network.